 COST-EFFECTIVE ENERGY EFFICIENT DESIGNS FOR SINGLE WYTHE MASONRY STRUCTURES

-Energy Demand and Building Codes
+Energy Demand & Building Code

-For most US climates, prescriptive building envelope requirements (R-value tables) in energy code [ASHRAE 90.1-2010]2 mandate single wythe exterior masonry walls to have continuous insulation with R-values varying from 5.7 sf•°F•h/BTU to over 15 sf•°F•h/BTU.
+For most US climates, prescriptive building envelope requirements in energy code [ASHRAE 90.1-2010] mandate single wythe exterior masonry walls to have continuous insulation with R-values varying from 5.7 sf•°F•h/BTU to over 15 sf•°F•h/BTU.
 Although prescriptive thermal transmittance values (U-values) do not require continuous insulation, they do produce similar effective envelope R-value requirements and, thus, require external insulation of varying amounts.
 Even though masonry walls do not need to be covered to provide finish or protection, external insulation must be protected and thus covered.
 These coverings impact the cost of wall systems, are less durable than masonry and will produce higher maintenance costs.

 Every increasing prescriptive insulation requirement often leads designers to falsely assume that building envelope high R-values are needed for the building to be considered energy efficient.
 Yet, increasing envelope insulation levels may have only a minimal effect on the overall building energy performance, especially for walls with a high thermal mass.
 Higher mass walls act to impede thermal movement through the building envelope when there are temperature fluctuations.
-Studies on building energy use have shown that improving efficiency of lighting, heating and cooling systems can result in a much greater reduction in energy consumption than simply increasing envelope thermal resistance, depending on building occupancy, operating schedules and climate zone6.
+Studies on building energy use have shown that improving efficiency of lighting, heating and cooling systems can result in a much greater reduction in energy consumption than simply increasing envelope thermal resistance, depending on building occupancy, operating schedules and climate zone.

 Energy Budget Method